Pranav282/Sales-Forecasting-of-Automobile-Firm/README.md

 Challenges faced : Frequent stock-outs leading to unmet demand.

-Solution : Design a forecasting model that is accurate and would optimize the supply chain.
+Solution : Design a forecasting model that is accurate that would optimize the supply chain.